digital-autodidact/100-days-of-art/README.md

 > *"I am always ready to learn, although I do not always like being taught"*

+> *"To live in this world without curiosity is like wandering a great library without touching its books"*

 Autodidactism is the practice of self-education.
 If you like etymology, the name has two parts: “auto”, meaning self, and “didactic”, which relates to teaching or instruction.

 Put simply, autodidactism is when you learn a subject or skill independently, usually outside of formal learning institutions (such as K-12 education, or university).
 The key thing is not whether or not you learn in a classroom, but rather having the "autodidact mindset".
 If you have the autodidactic mindset, you don't limit your learning to inside a classroom nor do you cling to one teacher.
 You're a self-directing learner: You take the initiative, setting your own curriculum, your own learning goals and organizing your deliberate practice periods.